mustafasheikh1/webapp-with-browser-sync/README.md

 ```

 # HOW TO USE IT?
+  - Home html page should be in index.html
   - Make all .html files in /templates folder.
   - Make all .css files in /css folder.
   - Make all .js files in /js folder.